tldr-pages/tldr/pages/common/readonly.md

 `readonly {{existing_variable}}`

-- Write to the standard output the names and values of all read-only variables:
+- [p]rint to the standard output the names and values of all read-only variables:

 `readonly -p`